malike/malike.github.io/menu/distributed.md

 {::nomarkdown}

 {% for post in site.posts %}
-{% if post.categories contains "distributed" %}
+{% if post.section contains "distributed" %}
 <div class="posts">
   <h1>
     <a href="{{ site.github.url }}{{ post.url }}">{{ post.title }}</a>